jpmaldonado/indoor-outdoor-classifier/README.md

-# Classifying indoor and outdorr scenes
+# Classifying indoor and outdoor scenes

 Pipeline for image classifier.